Thomas Clarkson: Anti-slavery campaign

 Encouraged by publication of Clarkson's essay, an informal committee was set up between small groups from the petitioning Quakers, Clarkson and others, with the goal of lobbying members of parliament (MPs).
 In May 1787, they formed the Committee for the Abolition of the Slave Trade.
 The Committee included Granville Sharp as chairman and Josiah Wedgwood, as well as Clarkson.
 Clarkson also approached the young William Wilberforce, who as an Anglican and an MP was connected within the British Parliament.
 Wilberforce was one of few parliamentarians to have had sympathy with the Quaker petition; he would soon put a question about the slave trade before the House of Commons, and became known as one of the earliest Anglican abolitionists.

 Clarkson took a leading part in the affairs of the Committee for the Abolition of the Slave Trade, and was tasked to collect evidence to support the abolition of the slave trade.
+Much of the physical evidence he gathered was collected in a wooden chest that made multiple appearances in Parliament as a tangible representation of the slave trade.
 He faced strong opposition from supporters of the trade in some of the cities he visited.
 The slave traders were an influential group because the trade was a legitimate and highly lucrative business, generating prosperity for many of the ports.

 Liverpool was a major base of slave-trading syndicates and home port for their ships.
 In 1787, Clarkson was attacked and nearly killed when visiting the city, as a gang of sailors was paid to assassinate him.
 He barely escaped with his life.
 Elsewhere, however, he gathered support.
-Clarkson's speech at the collegiate church in Manchester (now Manchester Cathedral) on 28 October 1787 galvanised the anti-slavery campaign in the city.
+Clarkson's speech at the collegiate church in Manchester (now Manchester Cathedral) on 28 October 1787 galvanized the anti-slavery campaign in the city.
 That same year, Clarkson published the pamphlet A Summary View of the Slave Trade and of the Probable Consequences of Its Abolition.

 Clarkson was very effective at giving the committee a high public profile: he spent the next two years travelling around England, promoting the cause and gathering evidence.
 He interviewed 20,000 sailors during his research.
 He obtained equipment used on slave-ships, such as iron handcuffs, leg-shackles, and thumbscrews; instruments for forcing open slaves' jaws; and branding irons.
 He published engravings of the tools in pamphlets and displayed the instruments at public meetings.

 Clarkson's research took him to English ports such as Bristol, where he received information from the landlord of the Seven Stars pub.
 (The building still stands in Thomas Lane.)
 He also travelled repeatedly to Liverpool and London, collecting evidence to support the abolitionist case.